JeffHeck/SchoolDataProject/_posts/2019-02-16-welcome-to-jekyll.markdown

 This site is devoted to analyzing school data to inform and assist parents, taxpayers and policy makers with their school related decisions.
 Currently, Washington State's K-12 schools are covered.

+Latest additions:
-Latest addition: Added historical and projected total enrollment charts for each district.
+-added historical and projected total enrollment charts for each district.
+-added a report on expenses per student grouping districts by enrollment.